srsholmes/yal/README.md

 ## Accessibility Permissions

 Currently there is a bug where requested permissions for Yal do not work properly.
 In order to get permissions for Yal, you will need to go to `System Preferences > Privacy & Security > Accessibility` and add Yal to the list of apps that have access to accessibility.
+If Yal is already in the list, remove Yal and add it again.

 ## Issues